-Students A student of speech-language pathology or audiology enrolled in a course of study at an accredited university or college institution of higher learning whose activities constitute a part of the course of study.
+(2) A student of speech-language pathology or audiology enrolled in a course of study at an accredited institution of higher learning whose activities constitute a part of the course of study.

-nurses and nurse, licensed practical nurses nurse, or other certified technicians technician trained to perform audiometric screening tests in industrial operations and whose work is under the supervision of a company physician, otological consultant, or licensed audiologist.
+(4) A registered nurse, licensed practical nurse, or other certified technician trained to perform audiometric screening tests in industrial operations and whose work is under the supervision of a company physician, otological consultant, or licensed audiologist.

-A person licensed by the State under this title or any other provision of law whose scope of practice overlaps with the practice of speech-language pathology or audiology is not also required to be licensed under this chapter unless the person holds himself out to be a practitioner of speech-language pathology or audiology An educator certified by the State Board of Education, including an educator certified as a speech-language therapist who is not licensed as a speech-language pathologist and does not hold a certificate of clinical competence in speech-language pathology (CCC-SLP) credential from the American Speech-Language-Hearing Association (ASHA)."
+(5) A person licensed by the State under this title or any other provision of law whose scope of practice overlaps with the practice of speech-language pathology or audiology unless the person holds himself out to be a practitioner of speech-language pathology or audiology.

-SECTION 7.
-Chapter 67, Title 40 is redesignated "Speech-Language Pathologists and Audiologists."
+SECTION 6.
+Chapter 67, Title 40 is redesignated "Speech-Language Pathologists and Audiologists".